Vanishing of $\ell^2$-Betti numbers of locally compact groups as an invariant of coarse equivalence: Introduction

 \begin{thm} Let $G$ and $H$ be unimodular locally compact second countable groups.
 If $G$ and $H$ are coarsely equivalent then the $n$-th $\ell^2$-Betti number of $G$ vanishes if and only the $n$-th $\ell^2$-Betti number of $H$ vanishes. \end{thm}

 The coarse invariance for discrete groups was proven earlier in a paper of Mimura-Ozawa-Sako-Suzuki~\cite{taka}*{Corollary~6.3}.

 Every locally compact, second countable group $G$ (hereafter abbreviated by $\textbf{lcsc}$) has a left-invariant proper continuous metric by a theorem of Struble~\cite{struble}.
 As any two left-invariant proper continuous metrics on $G$ are coarsely equivalent, every lcsc group has a well defined coarse geometry.
 Further, any coarse equivalence between compactly generated lcsc groups is a quasi-isometry with respect to word metrics of compact symmetric generating sets and vice versa.
+In particular, a coarse equivalence between finitely generated discrete groups is a quasi-isometry.
 See~\cite{cornulier-book}*{Chapter~4} for a systematic discussion of these notions.

 To even state Theorem~\ref{thm: main} in that generality, recent advances in the theory of $\ell^2$-Betti numbers were necessary. $\ell^2$-Betti numbers of discrete groups enjoy a long history but it was not until recently that $\ell^2$-Betti numbers were defined for arbitrary unimodular lcsc groups by Petersen~\cite{petersen}, and a systematic theory analogous to the discrete case emerged~\citelist{\cite{petersen}\cite{petersen+kyed+vaes}\cite{petersen+sauer+thom}}.
 Earlier studies of $\ell^2$-Betti numbers of locally compact groups in specific cases can be found in~\cites{gaboriau-unimodular, dymara, davisetal}.